jfluhler/PQCCN-strongswan/Writerside/topics/Data-Collection.md

         <code-block lang="yaml">
             ---
             CoreConfig:           # Core configuration settings for the run.
-              TC_Interations: 10  # Number of times to form and teradown the IPsec tunnel, per TC setting.
+              TC_Iterations: 10  # Number of times to form and tear-down the IPsec tunnel, per TC setting.
               MaxTimeS: 36000      # Maximum time to run the test in seconds.
               LocalPath: "~/PQCCN_LOGS/"      # Local path to copy the logs to.
               RemotePath: "/var/log/charon.log"   # Remote path to copy the log file from.